karanvs1/Image-classification-from-videos/README.md

 details of the implementation are explained in detail in the comments and documentation of the code inside the file, this file can be executed using the following command:

-python3 t e s t f o l d e r. py−p<path t o t h e v a l i d a t i o n f o l d e r>
+python3 t e s t f o l d e r. py−p<path to the validation folder>
 Alternatively if the validation folder is in the same directory as this file is then the following command can be used to execute this file: